Hòa Bình Dam: Power generation

 Power is generated by utilizing eight turbines with a capacity of 240 MW, totaling an installed capacity of 1,920 MW.

 When the dam was first completed, it fulfilled between 30% and 50% of Vietnam's electricity output.
 As this exceeded the demand of northern Vietnam, a 1,487 km north–south high-voltage line had to be constructed.
 By 2016 the dam accounted for 6% of Vietnam's total electricity output.
 Each year approximately 10 billion kWh of electricity is generated by the dam, providing around half of the government revenue of Hòa Bình Province.
 Since the dam went operational, as of 2021 it had produced a cumulative 230 billion kWh of electricity.
 The dam is staffed by 800 workers.

 In January 2021, an expansion project commenced, adding an additional 480 MW to the generating capacity.
-When it is completed in 2024, the maximum electricity generation output of the dam will be 2400 MW.
+When it is completed by the end of 2025, the maximum electricity generation output of the dam will be 2400 MW.